vrishankmalviya/Email-Spam-Classifier/Readme.md

 Precision score

-The best-performing model (in terms of precision on the validation/test set) was saved and integrated into the Streamlit app.
+The best-performing model (based on precision on the validation/test set) was saved and integrated into the Streamlit app.

 4. Tech Stack
 ```